cryologger/ice-tracking-beacon/README.md

 ## 5.0 Conclusion

 The overall success of the Cryologger ITB has demonstrated that it can provide a robust platform for the collection of in-situ iceberg tracking data.
-With a total cost of of approximately $700 USD in materials each, this represents a cost-effective alternative to existing proprietary commercial systems.
+With a total cost of approximately $700 USD in materials each, this represents a cost-effective alternative to existing proprietary commercial systems.

-The development and deployment of these novel iceberg tracking beacons was intended to enhance and supplement existing iceberg observation networks within the Canadian Arctic and data collected from the Cryologgers has already contributed to a database of iceberg tracking beacon tracks compiled by the Canadian Ice Service (CIS).
+The development and deployment of these novel iceberg tracking beacons were intended to enhance and supplement existing iceberg observation networks within the Canadian Arctic and data collected from the Cryologgers has already contributed to a database of iceberg tracking beacon tracks compiled by the Canadian Ice Service (CIS).
 Most importantly, this research demonstrates to the scientific community that inexpensive, open-source hardware and software can provide a viable solution for the monitoring of icebergs and ice island drift patterns within the Canadian Arctic and beyond!

-Development of the next iteration of the Cryologger ITB is currently underway, which is focused on improving overall reliability, exploring the use of environmentally friendly materials, and improvements that will allow the it to transform into an ocean drifter buoys once breakup of the icebergs occurs.
+Development of the next iteration of the Cryologger ITB is currently underway, which is focused on improving overall reliability, exploring the use of environmentally friendly materials, and improvements that will allow it to transform into an ocean drifter buoy once the breakup of the icebergs occurs.

 ## Repository Contents

-* **/Documentation** - Assembly, deployment and troubleshoting guides, as well as information of components used and associated costs.
+* **/Documentation** - Assembly, deployment and troubleshooting guides, as well as information on components used and associated costs.

 * **/Hardware** - KiCad PCB schematic and design files.